stanislav-tsaplev/super_expressive/README.md

 Matches exactly what was previously matched by a `.capture` or `.named_capture` using a positional index.

 Note that regex indices start at 1, so the first capture group has index 1.

+The `index` parameter must be a number between 1 and capture groups count.
+Raises `RegexError` otherwise.

 *Warning: this produces a different regex syntax than the original one (Python, not JS).*